ryan258/fusion-chain--node/readme.md

 ## Customization

-You can customize the demo by modifying:
+You can customize the demos by modifying:

-- The text to be summarized
+- The text to be summarized or analyzed
-- The system prompts for each "model"
+- The system prompts for each "model" or agent
 - The evaluation criteria in the `evaluator` function
-- The prompts used for summarization
+- The prompts used for each task

+## Extending FusionChain

+FusionChain can be extended to work with various AI models and APIs.
+The `callable` function in the demos shows how to integrate with Ollama, but this can be adapted to work with other AI services or local models.

 ## Contributing